Wanya Marçal: Loan to De Graafschap

 On 30 August 2024, Marçal joined Dutch second-tier club De Graafschap in the Netherlands on a season-long loan.
-He made his club debut on 1 December, coming on as a 63rd-minute substitute for Jesse van de Haar in a 3–1 win against VVV-Venlo.
-He scored his first goal for the club on 28 April 2025, in the 58th minute of a 3–1 away defeat against VVV-Venlo.
+He made his club debut on 1 December, coming on as a 63rd-minute substitute for Jesse van de Haar in a 3–1 win against VVV.
+He scored his first goal for the club on 28 April 2025, in the 58th minute of a 3–1 away defeat against VVV.

 International career

 Born in England, Marçal is of Portuguese and Angolan descent.
 He is a youth international for Portugal, having represented the Portugal U20s.